jrburke/cards/README.md

 cards infrastructure:

-* **onArgs**: called right after custom element creation, to pass an args object that can be passed via the `cards.pushCard` API.
+* **onArgs**: called right after custom element creation, to pass an args object that can be passed via the `cards.add` API.
 The args are added to the element as an `args` property on the element before onArgs is called.
 So if the args values are needed later they can be accessed there without implementing an onArgs method.